Wallyballybunnybutt/inet_4031_adduser_script/README.md

 * first name- used in the display name of the program
 * last name- used in the display name of the program
-* groups- groups are separated with a comma and have a '-' if a group is not needed -if a line starts with '#' and doesn't have 5 fields it is then skipped
+* groups- groups are separated with a comma and have a '-' if a group is not needed
+* if a line starts with '#' and doesn't have 5 fields it is then skipped

 ## Command Execution:
 1. make sure you have both create-users files